Daniel-Lamb/Datathon_1st_Place_Spring23/README.md

 ## Note:
 We ran out of time to eliminate all bias, such as selection and confirmation bias when analyzing the tweets.
 We also did not address the potential for bot data to comprise some of our results.
 These issues could be addressed with a continuation of this project.

 I hope this is helpful!
 Let me know if you have any other questions.
-Additionally, go check out Melvin's Github Page https://github.com/melvinrajendran
+Additionally, go check out Melvin's Github Page: https://github.com/melvinrajendran